 - Reducing the risk of non-payment for onshore contracting

 - UAE expansion as the presence of an onshore entity may allow you to obtain more visas.

 The process of applying for a dual licence entity is similar to that of a branch of a foreign company, as you will need to appoint a local National Service Agent (NSA).
 The NSA will not be a shareholder of the onshore branch, but will act as a representative for the company, particularly in administrative and Labour & Immigration matters.

 Holding a dual licence for your business can be a cost effective way to obtain an onshore trade licence, whilst also maintaining your free zone entity and the benefits associated with this.

-If you are currently based in a free zone and are interesting in operating onshore, please get in touch with Wayne Merrick, Head of Corporate Solutions on email@example.com or +971 (0) 4 446 3900.
+If you are currently based in a free zone and are interesting in operating onshore, please get in touch with a member of the team on firstname.lastname@example.org or +971 (0) 4 446 3900.